 PS: The above table is just approximate in nature as the trend changes every year.

-The aspirants always asking questions and queries like Which is the best optional for IAS, highest success ratio and scoring optional etc but these questions are imaginary when it comes to real UPSC Exam.
-If you analyse the optional subject of toppers in the exam, you will be surprised to see wide representation from almost all optional papers provided by UPSC, and that itself tells half of the story.
-One thing u always keep in mind that all optional papers are high scoring if you are excel in the subject and if you can answer the questions in an depth level as per the standard of UPSC exams.
+The aspirants always asking questions and queries like Which is the best optional for IAS Exam, highest success ratio and scoring optional, etc. Still, these questions are imaginary when it comes to real UPSC Exam.
+If you analyze the optional subject of toppers in the exam, you will be surprise to see wide representation from almost all optional papers provided by UPSC, and that itself tells half of the story.
+One thing u always keep in mind that all optional papers are high scoring if you are excel in the subject and if you can answer the questions in a depth level as per the standard of UPSC Exams.